 There is a limb of yoga known as Dharana—the practice of concentration—that is widely famous because it helps us understand the what it means to clear the mind and calm our senses.

-Yoga improves mental as well as psychological well-being.
+3. Improves mental as well as psychological well-being.

 According to the British Psychological Society, yoga involves concentration and is all about breathing techniques—a great way to relieve stress and sooth the mind.

-Yoga reduces the effects of traumatic experiences.
+4. Reduces the effects of traumatic experiences.

 There are many people in the world who have developed a condition known as Post Traumatic Stress Disorder (PTSD)—often as a result of powerful and unpleasant incidents in their lives.
 People with this mental illness often experience flashbacks and nightmares.
 Yoga has been shown to be effective in reducing PTSD symptoms.

-Effects of Yoga on the Soul
+The Effect on the Soul

 One of the most important aspects of yoga is mindfulness—and mindfulness is all about paying heed to the emotions, thoughts, sensations, and surroundings of you in your present moment.
-Yoga can play a great part in helping you enjoy your present life, irrespective of any condition.
+This can play a great part in helping you enjoy your present life, irrespective of any condition.
 It can therefore also play a great role in improving the quality of your relationships in life.

-Yoga has a positive impact on mood.
+2. Has a positive impact on mood.

 Just as there are many physical benefits of yoga, there are also emotional benefits associated with this practice.
 We all know that stress can cause a lot of health-related issues, but what we may not know is that it can deeply affect our moods.